You didn't cry at the first game.

 It's a Wednesday afternoon game.
 It's the Tuesday track meet with 200 people in the stands instead of 2,000.
 It's the Saturday doubleheader on a diamond that seats a hundred, with folding chairs along the first-base line and a PA system that cuts out every third announcement.
 It's the soccer pitch at golden hour, when the shadows get long and the whole field looks like something out of a memory that hasn't finished forming yet.

 The intimacy is the thing.
 At a spring senior night, there's no crowd to hide behind.
 It's your family, a few other families, some faithful regulars who've been there all four years.
 The coaches know your kid by name — they always have — and when they call it out over that crackly speaker, it lands differently in a small crowd.
+Read about how senior night has stayed the same across generations, and you'll see: the love, the tightness in your chest, the pride — none of that has changed, even if the PA system has.

 The National Federation of State High School Associations reports that more than eight million students participate in high school sports annually.
 But spring sports — baseball, softball, soccer, track, lacrosse, tennis — carry something football doesn't: they end in May, right alongside everything else.
 Graduation.
 Prom.
 The last real bell of the year.
 The spring senior night doesn't just mark the end of a season.
 It marks the end of childhood as you've known it.